7 Tips for Working from Home

 3. Set up a routine.

 You may not be heading into the office, but that doesn’t mean you’re on holiday.
-Create expectations with those you live with about when and how you will be working, to minimise interruptions.
-Set your alarm and go through your usual morning routine of getting ready for work: exercise / shower / breakfast / shave / makeup / get dressed / get the kids ready etc. Then begin work at your normal start time.
-Again, this helps you get into the right headspace so that you can hit the ground running and maintain your motivation throughout the day.
+To minimise interruptions, create expectations with those you live with about when and how you will be working.
+Set your alarm and go through your usual morning routine of getting ready for work (exercise, shower, breakfast, get dressed, help the kids, etc.) Then begin work at your normal start time in your dedicated home office space.
+Having a routine helps you to hit the ground running and maintain your motivation throughout the day.

 4. Ignore distractions.